Echinops6718/HealthInfo/Pyrroloquinoline Quinone.md

 May prevent Alzheimer's and Parkinson's.

+20mg supplemented once per day is likely a threshold dose for improving inflammation (reducing both C-reactive protein and IL-6 after 3 weeks of daily supplementation) and sleep disorders (reaching significance after 4 to 8 weeks of daily supplementation) in males of average weight.
+Anecdotally, some people report mild headache or insomnia if dosage is too high for their individual physiology.

-PQQ has no known drug interactions, though injection of a high concentration and dosage of PQQ is acutely neurotoxic.
-Lower dosage injection shows no neurotoxicity.
-Common supplement dosage, such as 20 mg once per day, is well within safe tolerance for humans.
+PQQ has no known drug interactions, though extremely high doses are acutely toxic, with lower doses showing no toxicity.
+Common supplement dosage, such as 20mg once per day, is well within safe tolerance for humans.

 #accelerate-wound-healing #anti-aging  #anti-cancer #anti-inflammatory #cardioprotective  #diabetes-protective #glaucoma-protective #hepatoprotective #mitochondria-support #neuroprotective #renalprotective #retina-protective #supplement #thyroid-protective